Benefits

 At the local level, reducing car ownership and the number of local trips by car and increasing active travel journeys brings clear benefits:

-- by breathing cleaner air, we’ll all have less respiratory diseases;
+• by breathing cleaner air, we’ll all have fewer respiratory diseases;

 At the broadest level, this will mean that POD will make a major contribution to Calderdale’s Net Zero target by 2038.